Pavel-Durov/me/src/data/md/cv.md

 # Summary

 I am an autodidact software engineer with experience scaling and leading businesses from zero to 50 engineers.
-I am passionate about Open Source, Compilers, Linux, Distributed Systems and Software Architecture. <br/> I am a quick learner, a creative problem solver and a knowledge-driven technology enthusiast.
+I am passionate about Open Source, Compilers, Linux, Distributed Systems and Software Architecture.

+I am a quick learner, a creative problem solver and a knowledge-driven technology enthusiast.
 I believe in a no-blame culture, direct feedback and accountability.
 I strive towards efficiency but I’m not a fanatic, I see myself as a realist with an optimistic point of view.
 More about my engineering philosophy can be found [here](https://p3ld3v.dev/engineering-philosophy).

 # Experience

+## AnuYoga, Israel — Technical Consultant (Volunteer)

+Mar 2022 - PRESENT

+Technical consulting for a non-profit health organisation, assisting with technical decisions and administration.

 ## nate, UK/US — Tech Lead > CTO > Principal Engineer

 Jan 2019 - Jun 2023

 As a Tech Lead, I rapidly progressed to CTO and  Principal Engineer roles, successfully driving technical strategy, fostering innovation, and building high-performing engineering teams.
 My expertise spans mentorship, platform engineering, and applied research, empowering cross-functional collaboration while delivering on critical company objectives.

-Built and led the engineering function of 50 engineers across London and NY Built a Platform team and facilitated Platform Engineering culture
++ Built and led the engineering function of 50 engineers across London and NY
++ Built a Platform team and facilitated Platform Engineering culture.
 + Delivered company OKRs in tight deadlines - Pre-seed, Seed and A rounds
 + Facilitated engineering hiring process and technical interview structure
 + Streamlined CD Pipelines - Reduced TTP (Time To Production) by 50%